hssn-20/web-v6/content/posts/DataWorld-episode-1.md

 +++
 ![image](https://raw.githubusercontent.com/chiphuyen/ml-interviews-book/master/contents/images/image1.png "ML Cycle by Chip Huyen")

 It's a cliche that data scientists spend 80% of their time cleaning/processing data.
 Although it can be tedious at times, this is essential work.
-The tasks can differ for every dataset you're dealing with but they share a few [commonalities](https://machinelearningmastery.com/data-preparation-for-machine-learning/) which are:
+The tasks  differ for every dataset you're dealing with but they share a few [commonalities](https://machinelearningmastery.com/data-preparation-for-machine-learning/) which are:
 > - Data Cleaning
 > - Feature Selection
 > - Data Transforms